propublica/collaborative-playbook/resources.md

 ### Collaborative Reporting Tools

-Google Drive: Many newsrooms already use Google Docs and Sheets, but not every IT department allows journalists to use their work emails on Google Drive, which requires [G Suite](https://gsuite.google.com/).
-[Site](https://drive.google.com)
+[Google Drive](https://drive.google.com): Many newsrooms already use Google Docs and Sheets, but not every IT department allows journalists to use their work emails on Google Drive, which requires [G Suite](https://gsuite.google.com/).

-Slack: This is a useful tool for communicating quickly with partners, sharing news and uploading files.
-[Site](https://slack.com/)
+[Slack](https://slack.com/) : This is a useful tool for communicating quickly with partners, sharing news and uploading files.

-Trello: This helps with task and project management, and it is especially helpful if you need to collaborate reporting or distribution among teams.
-[Site](https://trello.com/)
+[Trello](https://trello.com/): This helps with task and project management, and it is especially helpful if you need to collaborate reporting or distribution among teams.

-Airtable: A sophisticated tool used for project planning and tracking.
+[Airtable](https://airtable.com/): A sophisticated tool used for project planning and tracking.
 You can also use it to collect callout responses.
-[Site](https://airtable.com/)

-DocumentCloud: A place to share and store documents.
-[Site](https://www.documentcloud.org/)
+[DocumentCloud](https://www.documentcloud.org/): A place to share and store documents.

-Datashare: Allows you to analyze documents and extract text from uploaded files.
-[Site](https://icij.gitbook.io/datashare/)
+[Datashare](https://icij.gitbook.io/datashare/): Allows you to analyze documents and extract text from uploaded files.

-MuckRock: Allows you to track, send and share FOIA requests all in one place; they'll send payments for you.
-[Site](http://www.muckrock.com)
+[MuckRock](http://www.muckrock.com): Allows you to track, send and share FOIA requests all in one place; they'll send payments for you.

-Todoist: A useful tool for individual task management that you can use on both desktop and mobile.
-[Site](https://en.todoist.com)
+[Todoist](https://en.todoist.com) : A useful tool for individual task management that you can use on both desktop and mobile.